-The Graduate School Office of Professional Development and Communications (OPDC) provides direct programming in the areas of career development and skill building, and also serves as a clearinghouse for professional development resources across campus.
-The best way to stay informed is to watch for the weekly newsletter from OPDC, GradConnections Weekly, and to visit the webpage http://grad.wisc.edu/pd/events for an up-to-date list of events.
+The Graduate School Office of Professional Development provides direct programming in the areas of career development and skill building, and also serves as a clearinghouse for professional development resources across campus.
+The best way to stay informed is to watch for the weekly newsletter from OPDC, GradConnections Weekly, and to visit the webpage https://grad.wisc.edu/professional-development/ for an up-to-date list of events.
 For example, typical topics covered throughout the year are: